neelakss/EE283/FASTQC.md

 </code></pre>

-> As the format is Illumina we can directly do the fastqc and the script is as follows {(wc -l DNAseq.prefixes.txt) will give you how many parallel jobs you need to run}, We can use bwa -l parameter for illumina reads:
+> As the format is Illumina we can directly do the fastqc and the script is as follows {(wc -l DNAseq.prefixes.txt) will give you how many parallel jobs you need to run}, We can use bwa -I parameter for illumina reads:

 <pre><code>#!/bin/bash